kbopenbib/kbopenbib_data/docs/data_overview.md

-# Working with KBOpenBib data - Entities overview
+# Working with OPENBIB data - Entities overview

 This page contains a list of all entities included in the KBOpenbib snapshot.
 <br>